rtulke/dynmotd/README.md

 ./dynmotd.sh --install
 ~~~

-Test dynmotd
+To test dynmotd properly, you should log out of the system and log in again.
+If you have logged in directly via ssh root, log in to the server again.

 ~~~
 exit
 sudo -i
 ~~~
-or try ssh reconnect to your system

 Parameter
 ---------